oliverselinger/failsafe-executor/README.md

 failsafeExecutor.subscribe(executionListener);
 ```

-The `registered` method gets called after task is persisted in database.
+The `persisted` method gets called after a task is persisted in database.
 At the end of the execution, depending on the outcome either `succeeded` or `failed` is called.
+A retry of a failed task causes a call of method `retrying`.

 ## Health check